I’m Worried About Someone Else

-This information has been reproduced with kind permission of Women’s Aid, May 2018.
+The information on this page has been reproduced with kind permission of Women’s Aid Federation of England.
 It is available in its latest format here, and remains the copyright of Women’s Aid.

-However, there are some basic steps that you can take to assist and give support to a friend, family member, colleague, neighbour or anyone you know who confides in you that they are experiencing domestic abuse.
+Below are basic steps you can take if someone confides in you that they are experiencing domestic abuse:

-• Listen to them, try to understand and take care not to blame them.
-Tell them that they are not alone and that there are many people in the same situation
+• Listen to the person, try to understand and take care not to blame them.
+Tell them that they are not alone and that there are many people in the same situation.

 • Acknowledge that it takes strength to trust someone enough to talk to them about experiencing abuse.
 Give them time to talk, but don’t push them to go into too much detail if they don’t want to.